Make A Claim For Orthopaedic Injury

 With the NHS being one of the best healthcare providers in the world, we are entitled to a level of care but when the care provided falls below the standards set out, mistakes and errors can occur.
 This could be due to failings by a hospital, trust or an individual such as a GP, surgeon or rehabilitation specialist.
 Accidents can happen causing injury but when these injuries are misdiagnosed or incorrectly treated, the damage caused can have life-long consequences for you or your loved ones.

-Orthopaedic medical negligence uk can arise from many failures, below is a list of just some types of the errors that can occur as a result of negligence.
+Orthopaedic medical negligence in the UK can arise from many failures, below is a list of just some types of the errors that can occur as a result of negligence.

 Achilles tendon rupture